marmelab/checkoid/Readme.md

 ```

 #### isLt
-Take a maximum value and return a validator that check if value is less than given the given maximum value
+Take a maximum value and returns a validator that check if the value is less than the given maximum value

 ```js
 import { isLt } from 'checkoid';